mekas/mb1313600022/README.md

 Feedback: Explain how you'll be picking new set of food recipees each week?

+Reply: I'll use API from Spoonacular and they provide weekly meal plan endpoint, Sir.
+I have add the link of API in README.md on my folder.

 ### 1313618029 (Resa Fajar Sukma) Accepted
 I want to make an application that can help me and my friends find badminton competitions.